data-and-design/data-and-design.github.io/recruiting/index.md

 ## MS applicants

-The [MS in Information Science](https://www.colorado.edu/cmci/infoscience/ms-information-science) is a research oriented Master's program.
+Students can also apply to join the group via the [MS in Information Science](https://www.colorado.edu/cmci/infoscience/ms-information-science), a research oriented Master's program.

 _The deadline for 2025 has passed._